SpenceKonde/megaTinyCore/README.md

 However, do note that if you explicitly declare a variable PROGMEM, you must still use the pgm_read functions to read it, just like on classic AVRs - when a variable is declared PROGMEM on megaavr parts, the pointer is offset (address is relative to start of flash, not start of address space); this same offset is applied when using the pgm_read_*_near functions.
 Do note that declaring things PROGMEM and accessing with pgm_read_*_near functions, although it works fine, is slower and wastes a small amount of flash (compared to simply declaring the variables const)

 **WARNING** In versions of megaTinyCore 1.0.6 and earlier, the sketch size reported during compilation does not include variables declared const.
-PROGMEM variables, however, are reported normally.
-This will be fixed in the next release.
+PROGMEM variables, however, are reported normally. in 1.1.0 and subsequent releases, the flash used by const variables is correctly reported.

 ### Ways to refer to pins
 The simple matter of how to refer to a pin for analogRead() and digitalRead(), particularly on non-standard hardware, leads to a surprising amount of confusion.
 It's my opinion that the blame rests with the dubious usability decisions made in design of the original Arduino core.
 This core uses an extremely simple basic scheme - but with a few additional options for people who are used to other conventions.